Skip to main content

 About Workers' Compensation

-Workers' Compensation insurance covers medical expenses for job-related injuries and illnesses, including orthopaedic conditions.
+Workers' Compensation insurance covers medical expenses for job-related injuries and illnesses, including orthopedic conditions.
 Every state requires employers to carry workers' comp coverage.
-Orthopaedic injuries — fractures, sprains, back injuries, and repetitive stress conditions — are among the most common workers' comp claims.
+Orthopedic injuries — fractures, sprains, back injuries, and repetitive stress conditions — are among the most common workers' comp claims.

-Workers' compensation covers all medically necessary orthopaedic treatment for work-related injuries, including office visits, imaging, physical therapy, surgery, and rehabilitation.
+Workers' compensation covers all medically necessary orthopedic treatment for work-related injuries, including office visits, imaging, physical therapy, surgery, and rehabilitation.
 There are no deductibles or copayments for the injured worker.
-Some states allow employees to choose their own orthopaedic surgeon, while others require treatment from an employer-designated provider.
+Some states allow employees to choose their own orthopedic surgeon, while others require treatment from an employer-designated provider.
 Pre-authorization may be required for elective procedures.

 Find Providers Accepting Workers' Compensation